 Do you think studying in a central location such as London is beneficial for networking and career opportunities?
 Please share any positive experiences you have had.

 Absolutely, London is a global business hub and we have access to a huge range of professional networking events, conferences and forums.
 The fact that Imperial students live and study in the heart of the city makes it easier to take maximum advantage of these opportunities.
 Last semester, for example, I went to class in the morning, then a lunchtime FinTech industry networking event in Mayfair and then back to campus for an afternoon lecture.

 What are your future career goals and how have they been realised since being at Imperial?

 When I arrived at Imperial I had a range of career interests and started applying to jobs in a variety of industries, from construction and infrastructure to consulting.
-My future career goals are constantly changing as I learn new things and meet new people but the ESB programme has given me tools that can be applied to jobs in any of these sectors and more.
+My future career goals are constantly changing as I learn new things and meet new people but the MSc Economics & Strategy for Business programme has given me tools that can be applied to jobs in any of these sectors and more.

 Whereabouts do you live in London and why did you choose to live there?

 I chose to live in Southbank because I wanted a more central location.
 The area is packed with things to do and is also close to the best neighbourhoods for hanging and going out, which makes up for a sometimes annoying morning commute to campus!